-A primary goal of the Tibetan Nuns Project is to help the nuns achieve self-sufficiency through education, skill building, and income generating projects.
+A primary goal of the Tibetan Nuns Project is to help the nuns achieve self-sufficiency through education, skill building, and income-generating projects.

-Another goal of the Tibetan Nuns Project is to empower nuns to teach Buddhist philosophy in nunneries and schools.
-To do this, the nuns must achieve equal academic standing with the monks, proving their qualifications by earning the highest degrees.
+To empower nuns to teach Buddhist philosophy in nunneries and schools, the nuns must achieve equal academic standing with the monks, proving their qualifications by earning the highest degrees.
 For monks, depending on their tradition, these degrees are called the Geshe or Khenpo degrees; for nuns, the equivalents will be the Geshema or Khenmo degrees.